 - NoteCaddy EDGE: The tool utilizes HoldemManager and NoteCaddy to the max in order to provide you with tons of useful information that will increase your edge at the tables.
 Use badges and professional popups to exploit your opponents and analyze your own hands to find leaks in your game.

-Below, you can find the ten most recent articles I wrote about poker.
+You can find the five most recent articles I wrote about poker here.